 The quality of your abdominal skin is the best determining factor of whether you need a tummy tuck or can have liposuction alone.
 Obviously whenever possible I try to minimize scarring, performing the least invasive surgery for my patients.
 When a patient is on the fence between lipo and a tummy tuck, we always will go with liposuction unless your goal is to have the flattest tummy possible.
 To be happy with the results from liposuction instead of a tummy tuck, you need to have great skin quality (no stretch marks and no looseness) and no muscle separation (no bulge).

 A patient with great skin quality is a perfect patient for liposuction.
-This mom of one has great skin and no muscle separation.
 In patients who have some loose skin but really don't want a tummy tuck scar, liposuction alone is still a good option.
 I am all about realistic expectations after abdominoplasty surgery.
 If you are ok with some extra skin and NOT ok with a long scar, liposuction alone is the perfect option.

 A Hernia repair can be done at the same time as a tummy tuck.

 Fortunately because of my general surgery training, I am able to repair hernias at the same time as a tummy tuck.
-Not every surgeon is able to do this, however, and many surgeons will require it to be fixed beforehand.
+This training allows me to give my patients the most convenient hernia repair and tummy tuck Orlando has to offer.
+Not every surgeon is able to do this, and most surgeons will require it to be fixed beforehand.
 Surgeons who perform abdominoplasty in the hospital (I perform all of my cases in our private on-site accredited surgical center) can perform the procedure along with a general surgeon who can fix the hernia at the same time as the tummy tuck.

 I have repaired ventral hernias, incisional hernias and umbilical hernias at the same time as a tummy tuck.
 No mesh is required, and because of the muscle repair that is also performed during abdominoplasty, the likelihood of the hernia coming back is exceedingly low.
 Insurance may cover the hernia repair portion of your tummy tuck, and I will help with a letter of medical necessity to my patients to have a portion of the surgical fees covered.
 We do not, however, work with insurance companies directly as we do not accept insurance.

-A BBL can be done at the same time as a Lipoabdominoplasty
+A BBL can be done at the same time as a tummy tuck and liposuction.

 For the most curves, I perform a BBL (Brazilian Butt Lift) at the same time as a tummy tuck to help fill out the hip dips and round out the curves while also increasing the projection and fullness of the buttock.
 Think of a BBL as a "push-pull" type procedure: I pull away fat from the love handles and push the fat into the buttock and hips.
 The result is BOTH a narrower waist AND fuller hips, that classic ogee curve shape that is a beautiful "S" curve.